 All I can say is: What’s wrong with ‘ontological reductionism’?
 What’s wrong with ‘scientism’?
 Indeed, what’s wrong with simplicity and a bit of ‘conflation’?
 There may be things wrong with these things.
 However, in large parts of the Analytic Academy it's simply assumed that reductionism, scientism and the rest are wrong.
 After all, Wittgenstein and whomever told us that they're wrong.

-For example, the "ordinary language" philosophers and "linguistic" philosophers championed their ignorance of science and said that no scientific findings had any effect on philosophical fundamental problems or truths.
+For example, the "ordinary language" and "linguistic" philosophers (as well as some "analytic metaphysicians" today) championed their ignorance of science and said that no scientific findings had any effect on philosophical fundamental problems or truths.
 That is, philosophy is an essentially a priori discipline which can't be touched by science or its findings.
 Of course the Americans and the logical positivists thought otherwise.

 "now address most effectively the great questions of existence, the mind, and the meaning of the human condition".